|

 be

-His expression suddenly froze as the stones shifted beneath him
+His expression suddenly changed as the stones shifted beneath

-and, instinctively, he threw up both arms to maintain his balance.
+him and, instinctively, he threw up both arms to maintain his

-But Hentmirë, just as instinctively, lunged for him, lost
+And Hentmirë, just as instinctively, lunged for him, losing

-her own footingand tumbled them both down the rocky slope
+her own footing and tumbling both of them down the rocky slope

 Gimli blinked.

-He could swear that the lake, like a living thing, had reached
+He could have sworn that the lake, like a living thing, had reached

 up to catch his two friends, and thatalthough they had